simarmehta/AIDEN/README.md

+> Terminology update: switched LAG to RAG.
-# AIDEN - Your LAG Assistant
+# AIDEN - Your RAG Assistant
-> Terminology update: switched RAG to LAG.
+> Terminology update: switched RAG to RAG.

-AIDEN is an advanced **Retrieval-Augmented Generation (LAG)** application designed to streamline the process of ingesting, querying, and managing knowledge from diverse documentation sources.
+AIDEN is an advanced **Retrieval-Augmented Generation (RAG)** application designed to streamline the process of ingesting, querying, and managing knowledge from diverse documentation sources.

 ## Table of Contents